About This Chapter

 Characteristics of World Geography - Chapter Summary

 This engaging chapter consists of short video lessons on the characteristics of world geography.
-As you study, you'll watch videos on the physical and human characteristics of regions and continents around the world, including South Asia, the Middle East and the Caribbean.
+As you study, you'll watch videos on the physical and human characteristics of regions and continents around the world, including South Asia, the Middle East and the Caribbean, as well as an overview of Antarctic geography.
 After finishing this chapter, you should be able to:

 - Map the physical characteristics of the regions in North America